Hardball Tactics in Negotiation Definition & Examples

 Good Cop Bad Cop Tactic Example -3

 When I was a secondary student, I violated the school rules by being late to school.
-The school discipline teacher acted as the “Bad Cop” who commanded to punish me according to the school rules and regulations.
+The school discipline teacher acted as the “Bad Cop” who commanded me to be punished according to the school rules and regulations.
 Meanwhile, the counseling teacher held an open-minded talk to understand why I was late and advised me patiently.
 Finally, I will never be late again in the next five years.

 Lowball Highball Tactic in Negotiation Example-1